inpprenable/fedstellar/docs/installation.rst

 Prerequisites
 =============
-* Python 3.8 or higher
+* Python 3.8 or higher (3.11 recommended)
 * pip3
+* Docker Engine 24.0.4 or higher (24.0.7 recommended)
-* Docker
+* Docker Compose 2.19.0 or higher (2.19.1 recommended)

 .. _deploy_venv:

 Deploy a virtual environment
 ===================================

-`Virtualenv`_ is a tool to build isolated Python environments.
+Virtualenv is a tool to build isolated Python environments.

 It's a great way to quickly test new libraries without cluttering your global site-packages or run multiple projects on the same machine which